 Step 1: Don’t “Scalp” It

 One mistake mowers often make is cutting the grass too short.
 Always set your mower’s blade to the correct height for your type of grass.
 If you’re not sure, set the blade so that you don’t cut off more than 1/3 of the grass blades’ height.
 Grass that is too short makes your lawn susceptible to crabgrass and damage from the sun.
 Grass height should be at least 2".
-But if you have let your grass grow out, don’t cut it down to the recommended 2" height immediately.
-Set your mower’s cutting height so that it will only cut 1/3 of the grass blades.
+But if you have let your grass grow out, don’t immediately cut it down to the recommended 2" height.
+Set your mower’s cutting height so that it will only cut off 1/3 the height of the grass blades.
 The next time you mow, you can lower it and cut it at 2".
 This is easier on your grass and lessens the chances of damaging or killing it.

 Step 2: Cut it Regularly